 - In lecture, whenever a "clicker" question is posed, you are invited to discuss it with your neighbors.
 However, one person operating two or more clickers is cheating and will result in an academic dishonesty complaint being submitted by the instructor to the Academic Judiciary against the owners of all involved clickers. - You may discuss with your colleagues (other students or Help Room personnel) the "physics" of assigned homework problems, but you should not ask to be given nor give to others actual solutions to those problems.
-Such collusion hurts both parties by answers being submitted that at least one (or both) student(s) do(es) not understand. - In an exam in a lecture hall, copying answers from another person or use of materials or communication other than what is allowed by the instructors will result in a claim of Academic Dishonesty being filed against you with a recommendation that the penalty be a final grade of C- or lower in PHY 121.
+Such collusion hurts both parties by answers being submitted that at least one (or both) student(s) do(es) not understand. - Your written lab reports are to be your own original work.
+Lab partners (or any other two students) may not turn in identical reports. - In an exam in a lecture hall, copying answers from another person or use of materials or communication other than what is allowed by the instructors will result in a claim of Academic Dishonesty being filed against you with a recommendation that the penalty be a final grade of C- or lower in PHY 122.